fraluc06/dotfiles/README.md

 ---

-## 🔄 **Sync & Updates**

-If you use multiple machines, you can:
-- Fork this repo and keep it private
-- Write a sync/backup script

----

 ## 📜 **License**

-MIT – feel free to copy, modify, and improve!
+MIT – Free to use, modify, and distribute with attribution.

 ---